Hester McLaws Nursing Scholarship

 Expenses NOT allowed include conference travel or registration fees, cost of living expenses, expenses incurred prior to the award date, membership fees, printers, or tuition.

-Once funding is approved, you must attend a mandatory budget review meeting with the Manager of Student Scholarships in SAS.
+Once funding is approved, you must attend a mandatory budget review meeting with your academic adviser in SAS.
 This meeting will clarify and review the ways in which McLaws funds can be used.

 If you will pay research subjects and wish to use McLaws funds rather than request reimbursement, submit a request for a Field Advance before you begin subject payments: https://finance.uw.edu/ps/how-to-pay/field-advances